 Rise of the Resistance has far and away exceeded the expectations of Star Wars fans – and they were high to begin with.
 Disney introduced a host of new state-of-the-art features for this ride with never-before-seen technology used in a park attraction.

 Without a doubt, this is one of the best attractions at Disney and one of the absolute top experiences on our massive list of 110 Disney World Must-Do’s.

 Adults will love this ride for its unique way of transporting you into scenes from the Star Wars movies and the free wheeling ride vehicle that reacts to situations as you approach different scenes.
 Rise of the Resistance is specifically tailored for fans of the newest Star Wars movies, showcasing Kylo Ren, Rey and BB-8 throughout the ride.

-Prepare yourself to wait quite a while for the newest attraction in Hollywood Studios – we suggest getting to the park early or right as it opens, racing toward Star Wars: Galaxy’s Edge and putting your name in the virtual queue to guarantee a spot on this ride.
-Once your ride time comes available, you’ll receive a notification to board your ride vehicle.
+Prepare yourself to wait quite a while for the newest attraction in Hollywood Studios – we suggest getting to the park early or right as it opens, racing toward Star Wars: Galaxy’s Edge at rope drop.
+Currently the only other option for hopping aboard this popular ride is to purchase an Individual Lightning Lane on Genie+ for $11 per person.

 Wait times for Rise of the Resistance since opening have reached monumental levels.
-It’s highly recommended that you prepare your party ahead of time to either arrive before park opening or risk not going at all.
+It’s highly recommended that you prepare your party ahead of time to either arrive before park opening or try to find a Lightning Lane time.